 - Python accesses the pre-stored interger objects

-from heap, and adds them using a bytecode operation, and stores the result in the heap, if not already cached. - In the current stack frame,
+2and3from heap, and adds them using a bytecode operation, and stores the result in the heap, if not already cached. - In the current stack frame,

-is bound to the integer object5
+xis bound to the integer object5.

 Step 4: y = sorted([name, x])